If you live with performance anxiety, taking a test can be overwhelming. But test anxiety can be managed and these tips may help.

 But when the test day arrives, the anxiety shows up again.
 What can you do?

-Accept that anxiety may appear
+1. Accept anxiety

 It’s common to feel anxiety while taking a test.
 Even those who aren’t anxious test-takers may find themselves feeling a bit more stressed than usual during test time.

 Try to accept anxiety instead of fighting it.

 You can try positive self-talk and breathing techniques right before or during the test.

 Reassuring yourself that you are well-prepared and ready to do your best can help ease the stress and allow you to move forward.

 Working too quickly can cause your anxiety to resurface, so it’s important not to rush during a test.